 This is not a canning recipe, as it only makes a small amount.
-If you want to make a larger amount for preserving, I would follow the recipe over at Food in Jars, as mine is much less exact.
-It is really quite simple to make, and I was very pleased with the results.
-It definitely won’t last long!
-This recipe makes about 1 pint, a little more if you use more rhubarb.
+If you want to make a larger amount for preserving, I would follow the recipe over at Food in Jars.

 Strawberry Rhubarb Butter Recipe

-Simmer over low heat for 2-3 hours.
+Simmer the fruit over low heat for 2-3 hours.
 The fruit should totally break down and the butter will reduce to a fairly thick consistency.

-Given the acidity and the sugar, this should keep for at least a couple of weeks in the fridge.
+Given the acidity of the strawberries and rhubarb, this should keep for at least a couple of weeks in the fridge.
 I guarantee it will be gone long before that, though!
-It is perfect on sourdough rye toast with a little cream cheese.

 I hope all you rhubarb lovers like this homemade strawberry rhubarb butter!
 Please let me know if you make it and what you think.
 Happy spring!